Update VMware tools for Performance Cloud VMware virtual machines

 VMware tools are used to provide specialized drivers, advanced functionalities, and integrations within the VMware infrastructure.
 As with any piece of software, it is important to keep it up to date in order to ensure getting the latest bug and security fixes.

 2022-MAY-24: VMware Tools for Windows contains an XML External Entity (XXE) vulnerability.
 This vulnerability is fixed in version 12.0.5 or later.
-Please see the section below to identify the installed version.
+Please see sections below to identify the installed version and proceed with the update.

 You may have received an email from Sherweb or saw a banner in the Performance Cloud VMware portal in Spring 2022 about a denial-of-service vulnerability in VMware Tools for Windows (CVE-2021-21997).
 This vulnerability is fixed in version 11.3.0 or later.
 Please see the section below to identify the installed version.